At a Glance

 - Why this job: Make a real difference in a student's life while developing your teaching skills.

-- Qualifications: Experience with SEN, QTS or equivalent, and an Enhanced DBS are required.
+- Qualifications: Experience in SEN or tutoring, QTS or equivalent, and an Enhanced DBS required.

 Based within the borough of Kensington and Chelsea, we are looking for a dedicated and experienced Psychology Tutor to support an incredibly dedicated and intelligent KS5 student with ASD and learning difficulties.
 This role has an immediate start and is for 52 weeks per year (with four weeks annual leave included).
 The successful candidate will be required to plan and deliver for Sociology for this young person who is completing their A-levels.